 Ingredients You’ll Need

-• Oats: Rolled or quick oats will work.
+• Oats: Rolled or quick oats will work, I’ve made this recipe with both.
 If you’re gluten-free, be sure to use certified gluten-free oats.

-• Nuts: I use a mix of chopped walnuts and sliced almonds—but feel free to use whatever you have on hand.
+• Nuts: I use a mix of chopped walnuts and sliced almonds.
+Feel free to use whatever you have on hand.

 • Chia Seeds: A fiber-rich seed loaded with omega-3s.